Jukkay/matcha/README.md

 project and API is done with Node and Express.
 API authorization is done with JSON web tokens.
-Axios interceptor tries to refresh access tokens automatically if response status is 401.
-Socket.io is used for handling websocket connections for notifications and instant messaging.
+Axios interceptor tries to refresh access tokens automatically if the response status is 401.
+Socket.io is used for handling WebSocket connections for notifications and instant messaging.

-Development environment runs in Docker containers and the Docker files are included in the repository.
+The development environment runs in Docker containers and the Docker files are included in the repository.

 ## Installation

-1. Go to config/secrets folder and create secrets with:
+1. Go to the config/secrets folder and create secrets with:
 ```
 printf "%s" "$(openssl rand -base64 20)" > mysql_password.secret
 printf "%s" "$(openssl rand -base64 20)" > mysql_root_password.secret
 printf "%s" "$(openssl rand -base64 10)" > server_token.secret
 ```
 2. Add your outlook password to outlook_password.secret file
-3. Add you outlook email address to MAIL_USER environment variable in docker-compose.yml
+3. Add your outlook email address to the MAIL_USER environment variable in docker-compose.yml
 4. Build the project with ```make production```
 5. Create dummy users with ```make users```
 6. Browse to [http://localhost:3000](http://localhost:3000)
 7. Create your test users.
 (Email validation is required)